--Among the measures that the state of Palestine took is adopting an electoral quota in the new General Elections Law by which a number of seats (10%) is designated for women by including women in electoral lists with specific order, as indicated in the State Report.
+-The State of Palestine did not comply with the decision of the Palestinian Central Council issued in March 2015 to raise the quota to 30%, and which the Council confirmed in its meeting held on 16/1/2018.
+Furthermore, during that meeting, the Central Council decided to put in place the mechanisms for implementation of previous Central Council decisions on women representation of no less than 30% in all the institutions of the State of Palestine, and to amend the laws in accordance with CEDAW.
+At the Palestinian National Council (PNC) meeting held in May 2018, women representation at PNC was 12% only, while the elections resulted in one woman only in the Executive Committee, and five women at the Central Council.
+Among the measures that the State of Palestine took is adopting an electoral quota in the new General Elections Law by which a number of seats (10%) is designated for women by including women in electoral lists with specific order, as indicated in the State Report.
 This contributed to increasing women's access to the Legislative Council (PLC) and raised the rate of women's in PLC from 5% in 1996 to 13% in 2006 elections.
 The 'Quota' adopted in the Local Elections Law also raised women members in local councils to 21%, which increased women's participation in municipal and local councils.

-These positive results did not increase women's opportunities to reach senior positions of decision-making13.
+These positive results did not increase women's opportunities to reach senior positions of decision-making.
 Local and General Elections laws still suffer from gaps that entrench negative discrimination against women because the 'quota' did not provide women's participation with immunity, especially in rural and marginalized areas.
 The reality necessitates putting in place more policies and monitoring and oversight mechanisms to combat discrimination against women.
+This is particularly important amid the failure of political parties to comply with the memorandum of understanding with women organizations on increasing women representation in political parties to 30%, which was evident in the PNC elections.

 -Though the strategic plan of the Ministry of Women's Affairs addressed the issue of empowering rural women, the Ministry's actions and interventions were restricted to areas close to cities, although marginalization and exclusion are at their worst form in remote areas and rural and Bedouin communities.
-Such absence has created a political vacuum that strengthened male and tribal domination14.
+Such absence has created a political vacuum that strengthened male and tribal domination.
+The justifications of the State of Palestine, that the law does not prohibit access to rural women, reflects the limited attention that it gives to achieve objective equality through taking the necessary measures to facilitate access of women and not restrict it to actual equality, which constitutes the basis of the plans and policies State of Palestine.